harens/seaport/README.md

 This flag is used if sending a PR for a new portfile from the user's [local portfile repo](https://guide.macports.org/chunked/development.local-repositories.html).

-To bypass the version number checks, it is recommended to set a different version number within the file.
-This is corrected automatically by seaport.

 ### 🚀 Use of sudo

 Sudo is only required if `--test`, `--lint` or `--install` are specified, and it will be asked for during runtime.
 This is since the local portfile repo needs to be modified to be able to run the relevant commands.